horbin/FuMS-HC-Server/README.md

 #Fulcrum Mission System (FuMS)
-(like the mod? please feel free to donate.  http://conroh.com/fums/ v1.5c
+(like the mod? please feel free to donate.  http://conroh.com/fums/

+v.15d
++ Updated TrackPatrol and RoutePatrol to more effectively utilize 'named' locations.
+ This update permits use of keywords 'Villages','Cities', and 'Capitals'.
+See \Docs folder for specifics on AI logic.

+# Fixed bug with TrackRoute that was causing 'track icons' to appear at position [0,0] on some maps.

+# Vehicle stuck code enhanced.
+AI vehicles now will 'teleport' to the nearest road in the event they become entangled on terrain.
+AI controlled vehicles will also no longer decide they are stuck because they are waiting on their group leader's vehicle.
+AI will now wait patiently for the group leader's vehicle to move, then proceed on mission.
+Change should lend to a more reliable persistence in vehicle traffic, especially when multiple vehicles are under a single AI group's control.

+# AI Controlled vehicles will no longer run out of fuel, but will always leave a vehicle with 1/4 a tank.

+# Modified "Tracked" AI so that their map symbol changes dynamically as they change vehicle types (Truck, Car, Air, Ship, Walking)

++ HC disconnect code optimized, once again......

++ Added Convoy Theme. (all map compatible)
+  Based upon capability already in FuMS and AI map tracking icons, this theme has been added.
+  FuMS will create and maintain two convoys of 3 pickup trucks.
+Each truck has 4 AI.
+Loot located in the trucks Convoy spawns at a random location on the map, then proceeds to two randomly selected villages.
+  1 vehicle is a 'Technical'.
+This vehicle, "B_G_Offroad_01_armed_F" is also added to the exclusions list in BaseServer.sqf to limit player use.

++ Updated Helo Patrol Theme (Now all map compatible)
+  2 patrols of 3 armed helo's are created.
+The patrol flys between 5 randomly selected village,city,capital locations on the map.
+Helo patrols once destroyed do not return until server restart.

+ + AI Gear Exclusion List
+ See BaseServer.sqf in the "Soldier Section".
+Gear can now be defined as AI only.
+Any equipment placed into these lists will be deleted from an AI when it dies.
+This will allow AI to utilize weapons not permitted by the player base.

+v1.5c
  - revert to pre 1.4 HC connection coding.
 Old heart beat monitor restored.
  - Should fix issues with HC timeouts.